durka/HallMonitor/README.md

 --------------------
 The current release is: [0.0.2a](https://github.com/durka/HallMonitor/tree/0.0.2a) (see [changelog](https://github.com/durka/HallMonitor/blob/master/CHANGELOG.md))

-- I will be submitting the app to F-Droid.
-This should be by far the easiest way to install.
-I'll update here once there is a link.
+- The easiest way to install the latest stable version is through [F-Droid](https://f-droid.org/), an "app store" for open source.
+Here is [Hall Monitor's entry](https://f-droid.org/repository/browse/?fdid=org.durka.hallmonitor).
 - You can download [`bin/HallMonitor.apk`](https://github.com/durka/HallMonitor/blob/0.0.2a/bin/HallMonitor.apk?raw=true) from one of the tagged versions, and install it on your phone assuming you have sideloading turned on.
 - You can clone the repository at a tagged version and build from source.
 It's configured as an Eclipse project, but I haven't even used any external libraries yet, so it "should" be "simple" to build with another system such as Android Studio or ant.